Architectural Renderings – A Technical Breakdown

 We Live for the Big Idea

 It won’t come as a surprise that “a day spent in pre-production will save a week in post-production” – planning is key when it comes to creating any type of architectural renderings.
-So, in response to Brookfield’s brief, we came up with a three route proposal for them to consider – they chose route three, “Alchemy”.
+So, in response to Brookfield’s brief, we came up with a three-route proposal for them to consider – they chose route three, “Alchemy”.

 The Alchemy route proposed using live action footage and CGI renderings with real life characters composited on top of them.
-It was also agreed that an original musical score would be written and recorded to compliment the dialogue and the other sound that the film would feature.
+It was also agreed that an original musical score would be written and recorded to complement the dialogue and the other sound that the film would feature.

-Sound would become an increasingly important part of the film, not only because of the surround sound capability of the clients marketing suite, but also because of the capacity of great music and sound design for gestures and layers that metaphorically and emotionally amplify the ﬁlm’s visual elements.
+Sound would become an increasingly important part of the film, not only because of the surround sound capability of the client’s marketing suite, but also because of the capacity of great music and sound design for gestures and layers that metaphorically and emotionally amplify the ﬁlm’s visual elements.

 Modelling Texture and Lighting

 Once a creative roadmap had been established, it was time to get technical in our London studio.
 Initially, this meant modelling the designs for the buildings that were to be included in the film.
 Here we used 3DS Max from Autodesk, this software allows the user to “shape and define detailed environments, objects and characters.
 Model any person, place or thing” – it’s a really powerful tool and perfect for the job at hand.

 Corona was used to render the work that had been completed in 3DS Max, including modelling, textures and lighting.
 Meanwhile, across the pond in New York, actors were being auditioned and prepped for the live action sequences and voice recordings.